Nigel Dodds ordered from Commons chamber

-The DUP's Nigel Dodds has been expelled from the Commons chamber after accusing the Northern Ireland Secretary, Theresa Villiers, of "deliberate deception".
+The DUP's Nigel Dodds has been ordered from the Commons chamber after accusing the Northern Ireland Secretary, Theresa Villiers, of "deliberate deception".

 The North Belfast MP claimed she had been deceptive when answering questions about her powers in respect of a controversial Orange parade ruling.